 Some of the recommendations of Durban I were beneficial.
 The Declaration recommended that individual States educate their populace about the natural equality of all men and the rights of all to life, property, and freedom.
 The Programme of Action included an encouragement to all States to involve poorer and struggling countries in the world economy.
 These recommendations were good, yet the conference ultimately failed because not all of the delegations took seriously the past injustices they had committed.
 They refused to admit their own wrongs and diverted the focus of the conference to a small portion of the timeline of history.

 As the Durban review conference (or "Durban II") approaches, many are wondering whether the United States will participate at all.
 The U.S. voted against holding the review conference, but has not yet taken an official stance on whether or not it will attend the proceedings.
 Since the conference will take place after a new President is elected, the current administration is likely to leave that decision to its successor, but hope that Durban II will be any different from the first conference is practically nonexistent.
-Canada and Israel have
+Canada and Israel have already stated that they will boycott the proceedings, because they are convinced that the conference will be another exercise in anti-Israel propaganda.

 Casting a further shadow over Durban II is the new U.N.
 Human Rights Council (HRC) which is planning the conference.
 Among the members of the council are traditional human rights violators China, Cuba, and Saudi Arabia.
 The HRC has been a disappointment since its inception in 2006.
 Its stated purpose is to "[promote] universal respect for the protection of all human rights and fundamental freedoms for all" and to "address situations of violations of human rights."
 Yet, as Brett D. Schaefer explains in his Heritage Foundation piece, "While the council has passed relatively mild condemnations of Sudan and Burma, it has saved its strongest criticism for Israel, condemning it in 19 separate decisions and resolutions."
 All signs so far indicate that Durban II will be no better than Durban I.